Black Honeycomb: What to do With it?

 Bees do like the scent of dark comb.
 It is a good attractant to a swarm trap.
 I have found that given a choice, a queen bee often chooses new comb over old dark comb.

 It should be safe to eat dark honeycomb that is dark in color only because of time in the hive.
 Personally, I would not consume black comb.
 Once the honey is extracted it should be okay.
-However, in the case of eating raw honeycomb, a lighter variety might taste better.
+However, if you want to enjoy the fact that raw beeswax is edible pass up the dark comb, a lighter variety might taste better.

 The time required for beeswax to turn dark varies.
 Most beekeepers aim to replace their brood honeycomb every 4-5 years.